Cuts for Luck and Scars for Freedom: Critical reception

-The album was met with generally favorable reviews upon its release.
-AllMusic awarded the album 4 stars and noted the album's diversity of musical styles, also praising her "socially relevant and personally revealing topic matter."
-Entertainment Weekly awarded the album an "A" and called the songs "catchy but meaningful."
+The album was met with generally favourable reviews upon its release.
+Cheo Tyehimba of Entertainment Weekly awarded the album an "A" and called the songs "catchy but meaningful".
+HipHopDX reviewer gave the album 4.5 out of 5, noticing "the biggest complaint of this album will probably stem from the spoken word and slower final tracks".
+Steve 'Flash' Juon of RapReviews also praised the album, saying "not a single track could be called weak or musically unlistenable".
+AllMusic's Matt Conaway awarded the album 4 stars out of possible 5 and noted the album's diversity of musical styles, also praising her "socially relevant and personally revealing topic matter".
+Robert Christgau, in his Consumer Guide column for The Village Voice, highlighted the song "Ghetto Birds" as a "good song on an album that isn't worth your time or money".

 Release

-The album was initially released by GoodVibe Records on June 19, 2001. the release was problematic, with distribution problems, but the rights to the album were acquired by Dreamworks Records.
+The album was initially released by GoodVibe Records on July 31, 2001. the release was problematic, with distribution problems, but the rights to the album were acquired by DreamWorks Records.
 The label intended to re-release the album with five new songs, but Interscope Records consumed the label and all plans of re-releasing the album were shelved.
 On August 2, 2011, the album was re-released by Universal Music Group, to celebrate the album's tenth anniversary.

 Commercial performance

-The album performed poorly in the United States, stalling out at number 170 on the Billboard 200 and failing to enter the top 40 of the Top R&B/Hip-Hop Albums chart, peaking at 46.
+The album performed poorly in the United States, debuting at number 190, stalling out at number 170 on the Billboard 200 and failing to enter the top 40 of the Top R&B/Hip-Hop Albums chart, peaking at 46.
 However, lead single "The Life" proved a minor hit, spending three months on the Bubbling Under Hot R&B/Hip-Hop Singles chart, where it reached number 9.
 The album was more successful on some other charts, however.
-It peaked at number 3 on CMJ New Music Report's Hip-Hop airplay chart, and topped Billboards Pacific Heatseekers chart.
+It peaked at number 3 on CMJ New Music Report's Hip-Hop airplay chart, and topped the Billboards Pacific Heatseekers chart.

 Accolades

 The album earned Mystic several accolades and award nominations.
 In 2001, Kludge magazine ranked it at number seven on their list of best albums of the year.
-In 2002, the album earned Mystic a nomination for "Best female hip-hop artist" at the BET Awards; she lost, however, to Missy Elliott.
-That same year, the album cut "W" was nominated for "Best Rap/Sung Collaboration," a new category, at the Grammy Awards; the song lost to Eve's "Let Me Blow Ya Mind," a collaboration with Gwen Stefani.
+In 2002, the album earned Mystic a nomination for "Best Female Hip-Hop Artist" at the BET Awards; she lost, however, to Missy Elliott.
+That same year, the album cut "W" was nominated for "Best Rap/Sung Collaboration", a new category, at the Grammy Awards; the song lost to Eve's "Let Me Blow Ya Mind", a collaboration with Gwen Stefani.